EndPointCorp/end-point-blog/2013/07/24/gnu-screen-logtstamp-string.html.md

 Which the manpage says can be customized with logtstampt string ..., where the default is ‘-- %n:%t -- time-stamp -- %M/%d/%y %c:%s --\n’.

 The manpage earlier says that arguments may be separated by single or double quotes.
-Doing so with the default shown doesn't work, because a literal \n shows up in the logfile.
+Doing so with the default shown doesn’t work, because a literal \n shows up in the logfile.

 The solution I worked out by trial and error is that you must double-quote the string and use an octal escape value \012.
 Single-quoting that will output a literal backslash 0 1 2, and \n simply is not a recognized escape.
 Thus our final configuration directive is: